Creating posts, trying to engage with other accounts, chasing trends… and still not seeing the growth? Then you need a social media manager.

 4.4 Revenue

 Many marketers focus on conversions and revenue-related metrics.
-But only when you find the right audience and keep them engaged, you’ll be able to sell them your product or service.
+However, only when you find the right audience and keep them engaged will you be able to sell them your product or service.

 Selling will be the last and the ultimate measure of your social media marketing success.